Private Prediction via PAC Privacy: Analysis of Posterior-Oblivious Composition

-We hereby provide a more detailed analysis of the static adversarial composition~\cite{hanshen2025thesis} briefly discussed in \cref{sec:pacpac}.
-We first state the formal composition theorem for this algorithm.
+We hereby provide a more detailed analysis of the posterior-oblivious adversarial composition~\cite{hanshen2025thesis} briefly discussed in \cref{sec:pacpac}.
+We first state the formal theorem.

-\begin{theorem}[\cite{hanshen2025thesis}] Consider the same setting described in \cref{sec:composition_setting}.
-If at each step $t=1,2,\ldots, T$, the noise covariance matrix $\Sigma_t$ is calibrated w.r.t. $P_S$ and $M_t$ to enforce the following bounds: Then, the overall mutual information leakage after $T$ steps is bounded as follows:
+\begin{theorem}[Posterior-Oblivious Adversarial Composition~\cite{hanshen2025thesis}] Consider the same setting described in \cref{sec:composition_setting}.
+If at each step $t=1,2,\ldots, T$, the noise covariance matrix $\Sigma_t$ is calibrated w.r.t. $P_S$ and $M_t$ to enforce: Then, the overall MI after $T$ steps is bounded as follows: